Andonome/judgement/areas.md

 Select a name by combining what everyone knows it for, with the type of land.

-- A town in the hills is famous for its library.
+- People know a town in the hills for its library.
 That's why they call it 'Page Valley'.
 - A swamp-edge town, famous for its bards, known as 'Songmarsh'.
 - A town by the sea, famed for Witchery.
 They call it 'Hexwave'.